cmu-sei/juneberry/docs/getting_started.md

 ## Using the Container

-Once inside the container, the user will find themselves in the `/juneberry` directory by default or the workspace directory if one was specified.
+Once inside the container, the user will find themselves in the `/juneberry` directory by default, or the workspace directory if one was specified.
 There are a few more initialization tasks to complete before Juneberry is operational:

 * Install Juneberry (from a python package perspective)
-* Optional: Set up user id mapping so outputs use proper user/group ids.
+* Optional: Set up user ID mapping so outputs use proper user/group IDs.
 * Optional: Activate bash shell completion (if desired)

 The following commands will achieve these tasks: